-Type: optional Intent: in.
 If true, then only indices strictly owned by the current process are considered valid, if false then halo indices are also accepted.
 Default: false.

 \mathbf{x} If y is not present, then x is overwritten with the translated integer indices.

-Scope: global Type: required Intent: inout.
-Specified as: a rank one integer array.
+Scope: globalType: requiredIntent: inout.

 y If y is present, then y is overwritten with the translated integer indices, and x is left unchanged.
+Scope: global psb_loc_to_glob - Local to global indices conversion

-Scope: global Type: optional Intent: out.
-Specified as: a rank one integer array.
+Type: optional Intent: out.